Re: Johns Hopkins 2024

 OK, and how many winter wins?

--I have a lot of respect for Loyola's staff.51percentcorn wrote: ↑Wed Sep 20, 2023 10:46 am It's a very good - on paper extremely competitive schedule.
+51percentcorn wrote: Wed Sep 20, 2023 10:46 am It's a very good - on paper extremely competitive schedule.
 There are zero games, however, where you say - Oh of course that's a win.
 Your home slate in the BIG is the defending BIG tournament champs - a National semi-finalist in Penn State and the recent Homewood nemesis and perennial power Maryland.
 Only Ohio State and Towson had losing records last year.
 Every game Ohio State played in Columbus was competitive - alot of games on the road were blow-outs.
 And while Towson's only really good win last year was late in the season against Delaware they played most games close - Loyola in OT - Denver by 2 - largest margin of defeat was 7 against UVA.
 It's certainly a schedule that should get you the RPI you want/need.
 Other thoughts:

 - In line with the above thoughts those of you looking forward to the 3rd mid-field line and significant contributions from alot of freshmen: Magic 8 ball says "Outlook not so good".
 I shook it again and I saw "Don't Count on it".
 23-25 players virtually all of these games.